 WMNs are nowadays considered and already used as a communication platform for many different applications in the field of telemetry and automation.
 Automatic meter reading AMR, street lighting control or smart grids are just few examples of such applications utilizing networks with hundreds or thousands of devices.
 Therefore both the cost of communication devices and high reliability of the routing should be priorities.
-Technology described in this paper provides both reliable and effective packet delivery solutions with minimal demands on system resources.
+Technology described in this paper provides both reliable and effective packet delivery solutions with minimal demands on system resources, it is an extension of the paper discovering technology at ICN2012.